 Entries made in the Salsa Engage New Supporter Queue that have not been cleared automatically by the integration must be resolved by a Salesforce administrator.
 You can find the queue in Salesforce under the App Launcher while using the Lightning Interface or as a tab in the Classic Interface.
 Search for Salsa Engage New Supporter Queue.

 If there are any pending entries, they will be listed.
 You can click into an entry to see any potentially matching contacts.
-You can decide whether to create a new contact for this record or match with an existing contact by clicking the "link" button.
+You can decide whether to create a new contact for this record or match with an existing contact by clicking the Merge link in the Action column.

 Once a decision is made, the full supporter data, donations, and other activity records tied to the pending new supporter will be sent to Salesforce and applied on the next sync.